GuruMaps/AndroidManual/04-tips-and-tricks-and-troubleshooting.md

 ## Offline Maps Import {#offlineMapsImport}

-Feature, available as an in-app purchase, allows you to import previously created custom offline maps in .sqlitedb or .mbtiles format.
+A feature, available as an in-app purchase, allows you to import previously created custom offline maps in .sqlitedb or .mbtiles format.

 #### Creating an offline map